-New buildings
+New buildings adjacent to heritage buildings

-- B55.
-New buildings adjacent to heritage buildings should have regard to the heritage building's statement of significance when considering a design response. - B56.
-New buildings adjacent to heritage buildings should respect the scale, form, siting and setting of the heritage building. - B57.
-New buildings adjacent to heritage buildings should not dominate adjoining heritage buildings. - B58.
-New buildings adjacent to heritage buildings should employ a contemporary yet contextual design approach. - B59.
-New buildings adjacent to heritage buildings should not obscure views of the principle façade/s or identified significant features of surrounding heritage buildings from the public realm. - B60.
+- B50.
+New buildings adjacent to heritage buildings should have regard to the heritage building's statement of significance when considering a design response. - B51.
+New buildings adjacent to heritage buildings should respect the scale, form, siting and setting of the heritage building. - B52.
+New buildings adjacent to heritage buildings should employ a contemporary yet contextual design approach. - B53.
+New buildings adjacent to heritage buildings should not obscure views of the principle façade/s or identified significant features of surrounding heritage buildings from the public realm.

+B54.
 New buildings adjacent to heritage buildings should use cladding, materials, colours and finishes that complement the existing heritage building/s.